KarlosMoodios/Web-App-DevOps-Project/README.md

 </details>

 ## CI/CD Pipeline with Azure DevOps
+Azure Pipelines work hand-in-hand with github repositories once they are configured to do so.
+This means that whenever the main branch is updated through any means, the Azure Pipeline will re-run the job making sure it is continuously integrated and deployed to the AKS Cluster.

 I then encapsualted all of this into a pipeline to facilitate CI/CD principals.
 This enables seamless updates for the application every time the main branch of the GitHub repository is updated.<br><img src="./images/pipeline.png">

 <details>